SwissDataScienceCenter/renku/docs/tutorials/first_steps/start_an_interactive_session.rst

 One of the main collaborative features of the Renku platform are hosted interactive environments.
-These environments are fully-featured Jupyter notebook servers running either JupyterLab, RStudio or VSCode.
+These environments are fully-featured Jupyter notebook servers running either JupyterLab, RStudio, VSCode or a fully-featured Linux desktop using VNC.
 In this tutorial, we will use JupyterLab.

 In the previous step we :ref:`created a new project <create_project>` using the Python template; we can start working with the project right from the